indaco/vitepress-templ-preview/website/docs/guide/usage.md

 ### VitePress

 1. Configure the plugin in your VitePress project by editing the VitePress config file (`.vitepress/config.js` or `.vitepress/config.mts`)
-2. Register the Vue component: choose a predefined Vue component or [Use a custom component](/customization/rendering-components); Create or edit `.vitepress/theme/index.js` or `.vitepress/theme/index.ts`
+2. Register the rendering component: choose a predefined Vue component or [Use a custom component](/customization/rendering-components); Create or edit `.vitepress/theme/index.js` or `.vitepress/theme/index.ts`

 ::: code-group